 speaker

-Hey, thanks for the question and I apologize if this was disturbing something between calls here.
-On the tax credit transferability, any thoughts on that?
+Hey, thanks for the question, and I apologize that this was something between calls here.
+On the tax credit transferability, Any thoughts on that?
 Like if that is removed, does that impact your overall funnel of projects available in the market here under the IRA?

 speaker